Lets take a step back in time

 Cancan dancers in 1973

 Gertie Lovejoy (what a name!) is one of the more elusive names to come out of the Klondike Goldrush.
 The legend of Diamond Tooth Gertie remains quite a mystery.
 She was a dancehall girl, who later married Dawson City’s most prominent lawyer and did in fact have a diamond between her teeth.

 Laura Berton writes of Gertie in her memoir “I Married the Klondike”: “…a demure little woman, quite pretty and very self-effacing.
 She had little to say, but when she did speak, the famous diamond could be seen glittering between the two front teeth.”

 For a more detailed history of our namesake, Kathy and Michael Gates have written an informative article chronicling the life of Gertie as we can piece together from newspapers and writing of the time.

 From left: A man called Jack, Gertie Lovejoy, Cad Wilson, Tommy Dolan

 Photo by Eric A. Hegg

-The building that is home to Diamond Tooth Gerties was originally built in 1901 by the Arctic Brotherhood; a popular fraternal organization at the time.
-Over the years the hall hosted many community events including balls, dinners, and even activities including indoor baseball!
+The building that is home to Diamond Tooth Gerties was originally built in 1901 by the Arctic Brotherhood a popular fraternal organization at the time.
+Over the years the hall hosted many community events including balls, dinners, and even activities like indoor baseball!
 Over the years ownership changed hands many times but it always functioned as a community gathering place.
 Now a Municipal Heritage Site, the building still stays true to its original function of being a place where people gather together and have a good time.